jfpoilpret/vscode-fastarduino/README.md

 FastArduino is based on C++, hence this extension needs the following VSCode extensions installed:
 - C/C++
 - C/C++ Clang Command Adapter

+FastArduino relies on AVR toolchain (TODO link) for building, hence it must be installed on your machine and added to the `$PATH`.

+Then, the C/C++ extension must be properly configured for your workspace to use AVR toolchain, through the `c_cpp_properties.jsn` file which shall contain, e.g. for Linux:
+    {
+        "configurations": [
+            {
+                "name": "Linux",
+                "includePath": [
+                    "~/avr8-gnu-toolchain-linux_x86_64/avr/include",
+                    "${workspaceRoot}/cores"
+                ],
+                "defines": [],
+                "intelliSenseMode": "clang-x64",
+                "browse": {
+                    "path": [
+                        "~/avr8-gnu-toolchain-linux_x86_64/avr/include",
+                        "${workspaceRoot}/cores"
+                    ],
+                    "limitSymbolsToIncludedHeaders": true,
+                    "databaseFilename": ""
+                }
+            },
+            ...
+        ]
+    }

+In this example, `~/avr8-gnu-toolchain-linux_x86_64/` must be changed to the location of the AVR toolchain.
+TODO buildchain or toolchain

+TODO C/C++ Clang Command Adapter configuration

 In addition, I use the following extensions for my own developments but they are not mandatory:
 - Include Autocomplete